emmideric/alx-system_engineering-devops/README.md

-Script that adds execute permission to the owner of the hello..
+Script that adds multiple permissions..